xilution/xilution-iam-example/README.md

     * {username} is the new user's username.
     * {code} is the verification code the you received in your email inbox.

-* To see the sub-organization's users run, `yarn xln:rhino:show-users`.
+* To see the Sub-Organization's users run, `yarn xln:rhino:show-users`.
-* To delete a sub-organization's user run, `yarn xln:rhino:delete-user {user-id}`.
+* To delete a Sub-Organization's user run, `yarn xln:rhino:delete-user {user-id}`.

-TODO - make a note about needing a credit card in Prod.

 ### Add Clients to the Sub-Organization